 The trouble with being dead, Bruce thought, was that is was really bloody boring.

 Boredom didn’t seem to bother the other ghosts.
-Not that there were many ghosts around.
+Not that there were many of them around.
 He was the only one in the Handy Pavilion, and there were just a few others in the Super Centre.
 Yet these others all seemed to have a purpose.

-Then there was Mr Donovan, the original owner of the carpet shop.
+Then there was Mr Donovan, the original owner of the carpet shop across the way.
 He’d had a heart attack partway through his annual stocktake, and now spent every night in a doomed attempt to finish his counting.
 He was the ghost Bruce saw most, since he sometimes came over to the Pavilion to count their carpets too.
 He seldom said much, except when he was on his tea-break.

 Other than that there was Kylie, who’d OD’d in the toilet beside BBQ Imperium, who spent her time searching for her missing syringe.
-And then there were some local Aboriginals who’d died in a smallpox outbreak just before WWI, and had been buried under what was now Hoonworld Automotive, and who Bruce found himself too embarrassed to talk to.
+And then there were some local Aboriginals who’d died in a smallpox outbreak just before WWI, and had been buried under what was now Hoonworld Automotive.
+Bruce found himself too embarrassed to talk to them.

 All of those other ghosts did things.
 They recreated the last moments of their life, or searched fruitlessly for lost loves.
 Even the cloud of dead goldfish that surrounded the Place O’Pets seemed in constant search of fish food.